EKFZ-AI-Endoscopy/.github/profile/README.md

-## Hi there 👋 Wer are a research group located at the EKFZ @ TU Dresden
+## Hi there 👋 We are a research group located at the EKFZ @ TU Dresden

 **Wait for more ...**
 <!--